liedllab/gist-tutorial/README.md

 Molecular visualisations are generated with [PyMol](https://pymol.org/) and input scripts are provided in the `output/visualization` folder.
 # Authors
 In the same order as in the manuscript:
-* Valentin J Hoerschinger
+* Valentin J. Egger-Hoerschinger
 * Franz Waibl
 * Vjay Molino
 * Helmut Carter
-* Monica L Fernández-Quintero
+* Monica L. Fernández-Quintero
 * Steven Ramsey
-* Daniel R Roe
+* Daniel R. Roe
-* Klaus R Liedl
+* Klaus R. Liedl
-* Michael K Gilson
+* Michael K. Gilson
 * Tom Kurtzman

 The repository is currently managed by Valentin ([@vhoer](https://www.github.com/vhoer)).